kyma-project/btp-manager/docs/user/03-60-formatting-service-binding-secret.md

 ## Credentials as a JSON Object

-To show credentials that the service broker returns within the Secret resource as a JSON object, use the **secretKey** attribute in the service binding spec.
+To show credentials that the service broker returns within the Secret resource as a JSON object, use the **secretKey** attribute in the service binding `spec`. <!--Wojtek says it's wrong-->
-The value of the **secretKey** is the name of the key that stores the credentials in the JSON format, as in the following examples:
+The value of the **secretKey** is the name of the key that stores the credentials in the JSON format, as in the following examples: <!--no JSON example provided-->

 * Service binding